earlybirdmvp/foundry/README.md

 **That's all!**

-Now you simply need to go to the URL `product` and you will see a list of all Product objects.
+Now you simply need to go to the URL `product` and you will see a paginated list of all Product objects.
 There is a button to create a new product, and columns with unique indexes link to edit the individual resource.

 ## Features